reach/router/website/src/markdown/api/RouteComponent.md

 <p class="category">route prop</p>

 When Route Components are nested, the matching child is passed in as `props.children`.
-If ever you think `Router` isn't working, make sure you renderd `props.children`!
+If ever you think `Router` isn't working, make sure you rendered `props.children`!

 ```jsx
 // note that `Root` has child routes